Relocating to Spain from the UK

 lesnyu

-Hi from Ubrique, Sunny Spain.
+Hi from Ubrique, sunny Spain.

-I can tell you as I have been with her constantly throughout her difficult recovery, unable to walk, low energy and motivation, that it will take time.
+I can tell you, as I have been with her constantly throughout her difficult recovery, unable to walk, low energy and motivation, that it will take time.
 The body will reconnect with what it needs to do, and slowly you will begin to gain the independence you once had.
 Small steps, small miracles each day!
 Don't give up, you will pull through.

 If you ever need a place to stay to recoup, we have a small apartment you can have.
-We live in such a beautiful part of southern Spain and the vistas of the mountains are healing in itself.
+We live in such a beautiful part of southern Spain and the vistas of the mountains are healing in themselves.

 Also, living in a small town, we get appointments quicker and our pharmacy has been great.
-The ostomy bags and wafers are free, we pay for the accessories, barrier spray and strips.
+The ostomy bags and wafers are free; we pay for the accessories, barrier spray, and strips.
 Sometimes we get freebies from our nurse.

-You will gradually adjust to life, it's not easy.
-For months we were sleep deprived and consumed with everything related to the ileostomy.
-It's always going to be our first priority but it gets easier, thanks to this group and all the helpful comments.
+You will gradually adjust to life; it's not easy.
+For months we were sleep-deprived and consumed with everything related to the ileostomy.
+It's always going to be our first priority, but it gets easier, thanks to this group and all the helpful comments.

 Onwards and upwards!💃